elseano/rundown/examples/hidden.md

+> Tip - Run this file in Rundown, there's hidden blocks to see.

-# Hidden Blocks
+# Hidden Blocks and how they work

-In Rundown, hidden blocks are a great way to hide execution detail from readers, but add enhancements when running the markdown file using rundown.
+In Rundown, you can add hidden blocks are a great way to hide execution detail from readers, but add enhancements when running the markdown file using rundown.

     <!--~
     I'll only be rendered inside Rundown.